hashicorp/terraform-website/content/source/docs/enterprise/private/reliability-availability.html.md

 If the instance running Terraform Enterprise is lost, the use of external services means no state data is lost.

--> **NOTE:** Customers running an [optional external vault cluster](./vault.html) are responsible for backing up the data and restoring it if necessary.
+-> **NOTE:** Customers running an [optional external Vault cluster](./vault.html) are responsible for backing up the Vault data and restoring it if necessary.

 ### Availability During Upgrades